gmetais/gmetais.github.io/_posts/2015-02-06-css_colors_palette.markdown

 comments: true
 ---

-[Yellow Lab Tools][YellowLab.tools] now retrieves the list of colors defined in CSS on a page from analyze-css (by [@macbre][@macbre]).
+[Yellow Lab Tools][YellowLab.tools] now retrieves the list of colors defined in CSS on a page (thanks to [@analyze-css][@analyze-css] by Maciej Brencz).
 It then transforms the list in a nice colors palette, where each color is sized by number of occurrences.

 ![YellowLabTools colors palette](/assets/palette-etsy.png)